Greenlight Debit Card for Kids Review (2023)

 I always thought cash was best because it’s something real you can hold in your hand and would be more “painful” to spend.
 It made sense that using cash would be how we’d dole out allowances and teach our kids about money since they’re very visual and grasp the concept that way.

-However, now that they’re a bit older, I’ve realized several things: I never have cash on me and always owe my kids payment for chores until I can hit an ATM.
+However, now that they’re a bit older, I’ve realized several things: I never have cash on me and always owe my kids payment for chores (like organizing the playroom) until I can hit an ATM.
 This also means I never use money in front of them – just a debit or credit card.

 So when my nine-year-old asked, I explained the differences between cash, credit cards, and debit cards.
 While my kid said that she understood, the look on her face told me otherwise.
 I realized that kids don’t always connect the cash in hand and the plastic card we’re using to buy groceries.